Research / Exhibition, 2017

 The project culminates with a two-month exhibition in the SCI-Arc gallery space, featuring new work by Maxi Spina.
 The work is spatial (operating within / between / upon the literal walls of the gallery) as well as representational.
 Coupled with a public discussion, the exhibition will expand on the problems of material thickness through the topic of sections, ruins, fragments, constructions, figurations, simultaneity, and representation.

 DATE JULY 7 - AUG 13 2017

 PRESS KCRW | DOMUS | E-FLUX | LA FORUM

 FABRICATION COORDINATORS Ravyn Crabtree and Rishab Jain

-STUDENTS Cheryl Lynne, Saul Kim, Marianna Girgenti, Leo Liu, Luiza De Souza, Yunki Cheung, Bianca Hernandez, Cindy Liu, Adriane Yi, Rebecca Wiscombe, Daniel Arismendys Taveras-Hernandez, Siddardha Chalamala, Melissa Alvarez, Borja Lopez Calvino, German Diaz, Anna Bahudian, Justin Elliot, William Chen, Sammi Liang, Tucker van Leuwen-Hall.
+STUDENTS Cheryl Linn, Saul Kim, Marianna Girgenti, Leo Liu, Luiza De Souza, Yunki Cheung, Bianca Hernandez, Cindy Liu, Adriane Yi, Rebecca Wiscombe, Daniel Arismendys Taveras-Hernandez, Siddardha Chalamala, Melissa Alvarez, Borja Lopez Calvino, German Diaz, Anna Bahudian, Justin Elliot, William Chen, Sammi Liang, Tucker van Leuwen-Hall.
 Drawings by Nicholas Perseo.

 SCI-ARC SHOP Brandon Youndt, Rodney Rojas, Josh Wallin, Hector Solis